 Remember, everyone’s situation is different.
 If you find your spending doesn’t fit the 50-30-20 rule, that’s okay.
 But, if it’s realistic for you, it could give you a good goal to aim for.

-Start by looking at how much money you have coming in on a regular basis.
-If you’re working, this will primarily be your salary.
+Look at how much money you have coming in on a regular basis.
+This will primarily be your salary if you're working.
 If your income changes from month to month, work out the average over the last 3 months.

 Then, looking at your bank statements for the last 3 months, work out your average monthly spend.
 It can help to categorise your expenses so you can see specific areas where you may be overspending.

-These categories should include your ‘needs’, which are regular outgoings like:
+These categories may include your ‘needs’, which are regular outgoings like:

 Plus your ‘wants’, such as:

 Once you know how much you’re spending in each area, you can work out the percentage:

 Once you’ve worked out the percentages, look at how they compare.
 Again, it’s okay if your spending doesn’t fit the 50-30-20 rule.
 But, if you’re looking to save more, or repay debts faster, you may be able to make some changes.

 If an unexpected expense has knocked you off track one month, don’t worry.
 Just try to get back on track the following month.
 It can be helpful to have a safety net to cover unexpected costs.

 The HSBC UK Mobile Banking app has a range of useful tools to help you manage your money.
 These include Spending insights, Monthly budgets and our Financial fitness tool.
 Just tap the ‘Plan’ tab in the app, and choose the option you’re interested in.